Tutorial

 4. repeat

 That is the whole job.
-Instead of pressing a screenshot shortcut hundreds of times, you configure the rhythm once.
 Shotomatic can capture the full screen, a specific window, or a custom area.
-It can wait between screenshots, send a key such as Right Arrow or Page Down between shots, and export the resulting sequence as images, ZIP, MP4, or PDF.
+It can wait between screenshots, send a key such as Right Arrow or Page Down between shots, and export the resulting permitted sequence as images, ZIP, MP4, or PDF.

 For a page archive, PDF is usually the most useful output because it keeps the pages together in order.
 Shotomatic's PDF export includes OCR, which can make the result a searchable PDF.
 OCR is helpful for search, but it is not a guarantee of perfect text.
 Small type, stylized lettering, math, handwriting, and low contrast can reduce accuracy.